Resources – includes Safety for Backyard Pools

 - If your children find something rather interesting, like a pretty-coloured bug, regardless of your planned destination arrival time, allow them the time to stay engaged and curious.

 - If there are two or more adults in your hiking party, a very good safety measure is to have one in the lead and one at the end of the line - with all the children in the middle.
-If there is only one adult in the hiking group, then the children should walk in front so the adult can keep a good eye on them.
+If there is only one adult in the hiking group, then the children should walk in front so the adult can keep a good eye on all of them.

 According to BMJ Research for Injury Prevention in Canada, from 2005 to 2015 there were 23,685 hospital admissions due to bicycle-related injuries among Canadian children age 5–19 (76% boys and 24% girls).
 22% of the children sustained a head injury while 78% had other injuries due to a bicycle incident.
 22% of boys and 21% of girls incurred a head injury.